| Title: | Plot Records per Time of Day |

 Function to check if a datetime object potentially uses daylight

 saving time.
-It is not the same as lubridate::dst()
+It is not the same as lubridate::dst(), which will

 determine if daylight saving time is set for the requested date.